gilangmukharom/gilangmukharom/README.md

-- 👋 Hi, I’m @gilangmukharom
+👋 Hey there, I'm Gilang Mukharom!
-- 👀 I’m interested in FrontEnd Developer
+👀 Passionate about FrontEnd Development
-- 🌱 I’m currently learning React JS, Typescript
+🌱 Currently diving deep into React JS and exploring Typescript

 <!---
 gilangmukharom/gilangmukharom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.